NickR2600/ConnectDemo01/Ready-demo-device.md

 Use-cases include manufacturing, automotive, security cameras, kiosks, and robots.

 ### Requirements ###
-- Have a JFrog Connect instance.
-If you don't have one already, you can quickly get a free-tier instance.
+- Have an email address that's not associated with an existing JFrog Connect free-tier instance.

 ## Lab Instructions ##

 ### Create a Demo Device ###
-1. Log in to your JFrog Connect account or choose **Start for Free**: https://jfrog.com/connect/
+1. Navigate to the Connect webpage and choose **Start for Free**: https://jfrog.com/connect/
 2. Select **Explore JFrog Connect with a free Demo Device**
     ![](img/DemoDevice.png)
 3. Name your project.